St Nicholas' Church, Gloucester, Gloucestershire

 Formerly one of Gloucester's most prosperous parish churches many of its wonderful monuments and memorial slabs commemorate significant citizens, some showing figures in glorious Stuart costume.
 Most important is the altar tomb of Alderman John Wallton (died 1626) and his wife Alice.
 On either side of the chancel are sixteenth-century squints, giving the congregation a view of the sanctuary and there is an unusual Royal Arms above the south doorway that references not one but three monarchs - George I, George II and Charles II.

-General access is either from Westgate down 5 steps to the nave, or via door on the north side with wheelchair ramp and paved / concrete surface.
-The ramp is extremely slippery and could be dangerous.
+General access is either from Westgate down 5 steps to the nave, or there is level access via door on the north side with wheelchair ramp and paved / concrete surface.
+Please note the ramp can be slippery and so could be dangerous.

 Facilities & Hire

-At the lower end of Westgate Street in the city centre, close to the cathedral; the church is opposite the museum and 250 metres from the ring road
+At the lower end of Westgate Street in the city centre, close to the cathedral; the church is opposite the museum and 250 metres from the ring road.
+The nearest parking is the Westgate Street Car Park Westgate car park - Gloucester City Council

 Nearest railway station: Gloucester (0.5 mile).
 Bus route number 351